What is AIOps?

 Where We Are Going

-Capturing the immense quantity of raw data generated every second is no easy task, and relying on the tried-and-true spreadsheet-based methods can’t keep up with the sheer size of data handled by modern systems.
-With more and more business processes migrating to the cloud, work from anywhere being normalized by more than just tech companies as every industry adapts to the ‘new normal’ of a post-pandemic world.
+Capturing the immense quantity of raw data generated every second is no easy task, and relying on tried-and-true spreadsheet-based methods can’t keep up with the sheer size of data handled by modern systems.
+With more and more business processes migrating to the cloud, work from anywhere is being normalized by more than just tech companies as every industry adapts to the ‘new normal’ of a post-pandemic world.
 AIOps is only one piece of the puzzle, but it’s a pretty big chunk.
 Using AI to automate processes is merely the tip of the iceberg – and it’s a titanic iceberg.

 With a slew of hot-button technologies, including IoT, big data, and cloud-native applications, AIOps fits in quite nicely wherever there is a need to connect siloed data and tie up loose ends.
 In essence, AIOps applies machine learning to augment IT teams’ abilities, making them more effective, not replacing them entirely.
 Using AIOps, IT teams don’t need to deal with everyday items like change management (the pesky spreadsheets of the 2000s).
 They are enabled to amplify the three Vs of big data: Volume, Variety, and Velocity.
 An effective AIOps platform can ingest more data from a more comprehensive array of data types, which is then evaluated and acted on in real-time.